 What Marrickville is known for

-These days most people head to Marrickville for its exceptional Vietnamese food – some of the city’s best banh mi are found along Illawarra Rd.
-Henson Park oval is a destination for sports fans; bookish types head for the award-winning, architecturally designed library; and music lovers flock for live music at after-hours haunts like the Factory Theatre, and the Red Rattler.
+These days most people head to Marrickville for its exceptional Vietnamese food – some of the city’s best banh mi and bowls of pho are found along Illawarra Rd.
+Henson Park Oval is a destination for sports fans; bookish types head for the award-winning, architecturally designed library; and music lovers flock for live music at after-hours haunts like Lazybones and the Factory Theatre.

 Why do the locals love it?

-Eliza Carr is a new resident and loves the area because it hasn't suffered from the city sprawl or had its local identity undermined by over-developement.
-"It feels like a close knit neighbourhood even though it's quite close to the city.
-It's also a great place for the noodle lovers.
-Flu season is no match for the plethora of phos available on Illawarra Rd.
-It's also a really pretty suburb - it's filled with Federation houses with stained glass and lovely gardens."
+Eliza Carr is a resident who loves the area because she doesn't think it's suffered from the city sprawl or had its local identity undermined by over-developement (yet).
+"It feels like a close-knit neighbourhood even though it's quite close to the city.
+It's also a great place for the noodle lovers."

 How do I get to Marrickville

-Marrickville is a short 7kms from Sydney CBD, making it an easy drive but far enough out that parking rarely poses a problem.
+Marrickville is a short 7km from Sydney's CBD, making it an easy drive – though it's a busy place, so it can sometimes be hard to find a park.
 If you’re using public transport, Marrickville Station is on the T3 (Bankstown) train line.
-Sydenham Station also lets you out an easy walking distance to Marrickville Road’s main shops.
+Sydenham Station (where the new Sydney Metro stops) also lets you out an easy walking distance to Marrickville Road’s main shops.
 The 308, 352, 355, 412, 418, 423, 425 and 426 bus lines all cut through Marrickville.

 What’s nearby?

-It’s a big suburb, hemmed in on the south side by the Cooks River and sharing borders with Dulwich Hill and Petersham to the West, Stanmore and Enmore to the North, and St Peters and Sydenham to the South East.
+It’s a big suburb, hemmed in on the south side by the Cooks River and sharing borders with Dulwich Hill and Petersham to the West, Stanmore and Enmore to the North, and St Peters, Sydenham and Tempe to the South East.

 Map of Marrickville